Tinkerforge/doc/en/source/Software/API_Bindings_uC_Custom_HAL.rst

 C/C++ for Microcontrollers - Custom HAL
 =======================================

-Using the C/C++ Bindings for Microcontrollers requires a hardware specific HAL.
+Using the C/C++ bindings for microcontrollers requires a hardware specific HAL.
 If no HAL for your platform is available, you can write your own by following this guide.